99cloud/fastasync/README.rst

 This works with any blocking Python library that can work with eventlet.

-Using eventlet requires you to install the ``aioeventlet`` module, and you can install this as a bundle with Mode:
+Using eventlet requires you to install the ``aioeventlet`` module, and you can install this as a bundle with FastAsync:

 .. sourcecode:: console

-    $ pip install -U mode[eventlet]
+    $ pip install -U fastasync[eventlet]

 Then to actually use eventlet as the event loop you have to execute the following in your entrypoint module (usually where you start the worker), before any other third party libraries are imported::

     #!/usr/bin/env python3
-    import mode.loop
+    import fastasync.loop
-    mode.loop.use('eventlet')
+    fastasync.loop.use('eventlet')
     # execute program

 REMEMBER: It's very important this is at the very top of the module, and that it executes before you import libraries.

-Can I use Mode with Tornado?
+Can I use FastAsync with Tornado?
 ----------------------------

 Yes!
 Use the ``tornado.platform.asyncio`` bridge: http://www.tornadoweb.org/en/stable/asyncio.html

-Can I use Mode with Twisted?
+Can I use FastAsync with Twisted?
 -----------------------------

 Yes!
 Use the asyncio reactor implementation: